TheAcharya/MarkerData-Website/docs/In Action/generating-markers.md

 ![](/assets/content-banner-marker-toolbox.png)

 A procedural generative approach to Marker extraction was initially [considered](https://github.com/TheAcharya/MarkersExtractor/issues/108).
 However, due to the niche nature of the workflow, it will not be planned for inclusion in **Marker Data**.
 Nevertheless, procedural generation of markers remains feasible through the use of the [Marker Toolbox](https://markertoolbox.io).
-When combined with **Marker Data** and chat models, this presents a powerful solution for the procedural generation and extraction of Markers using a unified set of tools."
+When combined with **Marker Data** and chat models, this presents a powerful solution for the procedural generation and extraction of Markers using a unified set of tools.

 ## CSV Profile